nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

       .. tab:: Coiote Device Management

          1. Open `Coiote Device Management server`_.
          #.
-Click on :guilabel:`Device inventory` in the menu on the left.
+Click :guilabel:`Device inventory` in the menu on the left.
          #.
-Click on :guilabel:`Add new device`.
+Click :guilabel:`Add new device`.
          #.
-Click on :guilabel:`Connect your LwM2M device via the Bootstrap server`.
+Click :guilabel:`Connect your LwM2M device via the Bootstrap server`.
          #.
 Enter the following data and click :guilabel:`Configuration`:

             * Endpoint - urn\:imei\:*your Device IMEI*